rivernews/djangorest-angularcli-eb/README.md

-# Seed Template for Django + Angular/cli + Elastic Beanstalk
+# Seed Template for Django + Angular/cli + RESTful framework + Elastic Beanstalk

 - Setup New Git Repo
   - Use gitignore python preset. *No need to add Node because Angular subfolder has its gitignore to handle Node ignore file.*